 Essential style factors

-Brown is not a color that you wear with every item of your wardrobe.
+Brown is not a color that you can wear with every item of your wardrobe.
 It needs to be integrated into your other items of clothing.
 If you’re wearing brown shoes, always make sure your belt is a match for both the color and tone.
 It doesn’t have to be exact, but it should be close.

 When wearing brown dress shoes as a pairing to the color of your jacket, be sure to keep the color of your shirt neutral.
 It’s tough to match vivid colors with brown shoes, especially in the case of casual wear, unless you repeat the color through the use of a matching hat.
 If you’re undecided over which shade of brown to choose for any given formal suit, then go for the shade which is darker than your pants.
 In most cases, you can’t go wrong.